An Experimental Study of Semantic Continuity for Deep Learning Models: Abstract

 \section{Abstract}

-Deep learning models suffer from the problem of semantic discontinuity: small perturbations in the input space tend to cause semantic-level interference to the model output.
-We argue that the semantic discontinuity results from these inappropriate training targets and contributes to notorious issues such as adversarial robustness, interpretability, etc. We first conduct data analysis to provide evidence of semantic discontinuity in existing deep learning models, and then design a simple semantic continuity constraint which theoretically enables models to obtain smooth gradients and learn semantic-oriented features.
-Qualitative and quantitative experiments prove that semantically continuous models successfully reduce the use of non-semantic information, which further contributes to the improvement in adversarial robustness, interpretability, model transfer, and machine bias.
+Deep learning models often face the issue of semantic discontinuity, where minor perturbations in the input space lead to significant semantic-level interference in the model's output.
+We argue that this semantic discontinuity stems from inappropriate training targets and contributes to well-known problems such as adversarial robustness and interpretability.
+To address this, we first perform data analysis to provide evidence of semantic discontinuity in existing deep learning models.
+We then propose a simple semantic continuity constraint that theoretically enables models to achieve smooth gradients and learn features oriented towards semantics.
+Both qualitative and quantitative experiments demonstrate that models incorporating semantic continuity successfully reduce reliance on non-semantic information, thereby improving adversarial robustness, interpretability, model transferability, and reducing data bias.